mathiastj/mortgage-refinancer/README.md

 # Mortgage Refinancer

-Calculate refinancing of fixed Danish Totalkredit mortgages with "installments"/afdrag.
+Calculate refinancing of fixed Danish Totalkredit mortgages with and without "instalments"/afdrag.

 Use on desktop, there's a lot of tables and numbers. https://mathiastj.github.io/mortgage-refinancer/